When to plant tomatoes out

 If you like it more convenient, you can harden the plants off in a temporary greenhouse frame.
 Read more about that here.
 After the plants are used to their new environment they can be transplanted without being killed in the process.

 Spacing tomato plants

-Indeterminate varieties can be grown vertically and need about a foot to a foot and a half space if pruned to a single stem.
-Determinate varieties will grow to a bush and usually need about three feet in diameter.
-Tomatoes like airflow, so do not plant too closely together.
-See also Determinate or indeterminate tomato plants.
+Indeterminate varieties can be grown vertically and need about a foot to a foot and a half of space if pruned to a single stem.
+Determinate varieties will grow to a bush and need 2-3 feet in diameter.
+Tomatoes like airflow, do not plant them too closely together.
+Read also about determinate or indeterminate tomato plants.